Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 6) Hoilo Garma

 The delicious and nutritious dish consists of dough made with organic flour, which is then mixed with locally grown spinach and aloo.
-It basically tastes like the alfredo pasta dish you didn’t even know you needed.
+It tastes like the alfredo pasta dish you didn’t even know you needed.

-If you’re traveling to Pakistan from abroad, definitely give hoilo garma a try if you’re missing Western eats!
+If you’re traveling to Pakistan from abroad, definitely give Hoilo garma a try if you’re missing Western eats!

 7) Buttering Doudo